zaurh/PolskiSmak/README.md

-Polski Smak is a recipe app where you can find popular recipes of Poland dishes.
+Polski Smak is a recipe app where you can find popular recipes for Poland dishes.

 # Preview